-Globally, it is estimated that 51 million children under five suffer from acute under-nutrition, or wasting.
+Globally, it is estimated that 51 million children under five suffer from acute under-nutrition, also known as “wasting”.
 Wasting refers to a child who is too thin for his or her height.
-Wasting, or acute malnutrition, is the result of recent rapid weight loss or the failure to gain weight.
+Wasting is the result of recent rapid weight loss or the failure to gain weight.
 A child who is moderately or severely wasted has an increased risk of death, but treatment is possible.

 The humanitarian and development aid services of the European Commission work closely together to ensure coherence in the field of nutrition.